morimekta/providence/docs/serializer-fast-binary.md

 ### Base 128 Varints

-Most integer numbers are encoded with varint to ensure it uses a small wire footprint.
+Most integer numbers are encoded with [base-128](https://en.wikipedia.org/wiki/LEB128) varints to ensure it uses a small wire footprint.
+Unsigned integers are encoded directly with base-128, and signed are zigzag-encoded before base-128 encoding.

 ### Zigzag Encoded Integers